Khel Khel Mein (2024 film): Theatrical

-The film was earlier scheduled to release on 6 September 2024, but was advanced to 15 August 2024, for an Independence Day release.
+Khel Khel Mein was released in theatres on 15 August 2024, coinciding with Independence Day.
+It was earlier scheduled to release on 6 September 2024 but was preponed.

 Home media

-The streaming rights for the film were acquired by Netflix and it started streaming on the platform on 10 October 2024.
+The digital streaming rights for the film were acquired by Netflix.
+The film began streaming on the platform on 10 October 2024.

 Reception

 A critic for Bollywood Hungama rated the film 3.5 stars out of 5 and wrote, "Khel Khel Mein rests on a novel plot that not only entertains but also boasts of excellent performances."
 Dhaval Roy of The Times of India rated the film 3.5 stars out of 5 and wrote "Khel Khel Mein has minor flaws, but its smart writing, tight direction, and performances make it worth a watch, especially with a bunch of friends.
 However, if you get too inspired by this game, do it at your own risk!"
 Tushar Joshi of India Today rated the film 3.5 stars out of 5 and wrote "Khel Khel Mein is a watchable family entertainer with a message.
 If you are looking for a clean comedy that doesn’t rely on double-meaning and innuendo-laden one-liners, this is the ticket to buy this Independence Day."
 Titas Chowdhury of News18 rated the film 3.5 stars out of 5 and wrote "Akshay Kumar is the glue that holds this fun comedy together.
 Taapsee Pannu emerges as a show stealer."

 Sukanya Verma of Rediff.com rated 3/5 stars and notes "The chemistry between the motley bunch of actors works in fits and starts but Akshay Kumar's gift of the gab, Taapsee's bumbling comedienne and Fardeen Khan's dry wit come out tops."
 Tanmayi Savadi of Times Now rated the film 3 stars out of 5 and wrote "Khel Khel Mein switches between laughs and drama.
 As a whole product, it is entertaining.
 With the possibility of a sequel, this one could be a fun ride if watched with an unbiased lens."
 Vinamra Mathur of Firstpost rated the film 2.5 stars out of 5 and wrote "The film is sadly undone by its second half that suffers from what can be best described as the Mood Swing syndrome.
 Only people with massive mood swings can relate to the jitteriness of the film’s narrative."

 Shubhra Gupta of The Indian Express rated the film 2.5 stars out of 5 and wrote "A little more of the some-men-will never-change just like leopards and their spots would have made this Akshay Kumar-Taapsee Pannu film a no-holds-barred banger."
 Rishabh Suri of Hindustan Times wrote, "It’s hard to nitpick a flaw in the project, which stars Akshay Kumar, because the film delivers what it promises - a chill time- and more."